-There were a number of strengths and areas of good practice observed during the inspection.
-The DI is well-supported in his role and staff working under the licence are a well-integrated and committed team, ensuring that patients receive a good service.
+A number of strengths and areas of good practice were also noted during the inspection.
+The DI is well-supported in his role and staff working under the licence are a well-integrated and committed team.
+In addition, staff ensure that patients receive a good service, with a 24-hour helpline in place to support them during their treatment.